-Learn Survival Skills.
+Develope Skills.
 Be Resourceful.
 Think Creatively.

 In this day and age it is so easy for one to get out of touch with nature.
-We have become accustomed and dependent on technology that we have forgotten skills necessary to survive without it.
-This course allows students immerse themselves with nature and learn the skills and techniques necessary to live off our coastal environment.
+We have become accustomed and dependent on technology that we have forgotten the skills necessary to survive without it.
+This course allows students to immerse themselves with nature and learn the skills and techniques necessary to live off our coastal environment.

 Students will learn about the geography of our coastal environment, the indigenous peoples who once lived here and the organisms that inhabit our local waters.
 Once those fundamental lessons are taught, we will learn skills that will help us to find edible, medicinal, and utilitarian resources from our local land and ocean environments.
 The bulk of this course will be taught in Palos Verdes, where we will hike along the many trails that lead down into the ocean.

-Taught in two seven week sessions, this class can be purchased with an optional survival kit containing course essentials such as a knife, paracord, fishing line, hooks, compass and first aid supplies.
+This class can be purchased with an optional survival kit containing course essentials such as a knife, paracord, fishing line, hooks, compass and first aid supplies.
 (Kit supplies can also be purchased separately.)

-Mondays - 1:00 PM to 3:30 PM
+Thursdays - 1:00 PM to 3:30 PM

 Grade Guidelines - 5th to 8th

-Recommended Survival Kit: $50
+Recommended Survival Kit: $50 (optional)

-Instructors: Owen Franco and Cody Martin
+Instructors: Cody Martin and Lauren Prizlow

 Note: If you will be using a school voucher for class payment you can still register your child using our system.